IU-PR/Capstone_project/content/docs/Groups/MockMentor.md

 - Elaborate Explanations:
 Our team will use Scrum and Agile methodology.
 Core functionality of the project is to provide a client a mock interview with an AI with feedback.
 The unique aspect of our solution is that client is able to go through interview by talking and receiving a voiced answer from an AI.

+{{< hint danger >}}

+**Feedback**
+It is an interesting project!
+Great job on identifying the problem that candidates face in job interviews and proposing a solution to address it.
+Your project aims to bridge the gap between traditional practice questions and real interview experience, providing users with an opportunity to simulate mock interviews with an AI.
+This approach can greatly benefit candidates by allowing them to practice in a more realistic setting and receive valuable feedback, and perhaps, will make Innopolis students the most in-demand among other University graduates.

+To further enhance your project, consider expanding on the specific features and functionalities that will be offered to users.
+How will the AI simulate real interview questions?
+Will it adapt based on the candidate's responses?
+Additionally, highlighting the personalized feedback aspect can emphasize the value users will gain from the platform.

+Will it be a language model with a dedicated persona?
+Which language model you want to use?
+In general, I think you can contact Vladimir Ivanov, as far as I know, he works on a similar topic
+{{< /hint >}}